Amherst Supplemental Essays

 Getting into Amherst College is no easy feat.
 In fact, each year more students are applying to the school — and only 9% of applicants are admitted.
 Without a doubt, admitted students all wrote Amherst supplemental essays that demonstrated what made them a great fit for the school.

 With this guide, we honed in on the Amherst College supplemental essays.
-We looked at the three Amherst essays you can choose from to complete your Amherst requirements.
+First, we looked at the three Amherst essays you can choose from to complete your Amherst requirements.
 Then, we broke down why you might choose one option over another.
 (And how to write a great essay in response to the prompts in Option A).
-Finally, we highlighted optional Amherst supplemental essays that can provide space for you to expand upon your experiences.
+Finally, we reviewed the required extracurricular essay, the optional research essay, and why your Amherst supplemental essays are the key to improving your admissions odds.

 Here are some final takeaways to consider when writing your Amherst essays: